timm/tested/docs/onFishr.md

   - Note: please demonstrate that you actually have a clear understanding of all these methods.
 - Results
    - Run with different y-sampling budgets $B_0\in$ (10,25,50,100,200,500...):
+     - For different methods
+        - Compare your preferred method
-     - For different methods (including comparisons to at least one prior state-of-the-art method):
+            - to at least one prior state-of-the-art method;
+            - to just selection $B_0$ items at random
+            - to one of more  human-level sampling process.
+              (see  Table1 of Baltes et al.[^ralph])
         - Repeated 20 times (with different random number seeds)
         - Some presentation of median and spread of results over 20 runs
         - Non-parametric effect size and significance tests